Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 - As part of the testing process, my family members were asked to review the site and documentation to point out any bugs and/or user experience issues, and I also listed the project on the Peer Review channel on Slack to take on board any suggestions offered from that.

 ### Known Bugs
-- N/A -Note: Previously the dropdown links for the navbar (on mobile devices) were a little difficult to see when a page had a white background (owing to the purple colour).
+- N/A - Note: Previously the dropdown links for the navbar (on mobile devices) were a little difficult to see when a page had a white background (owing to the purple colour).
 I resolved this issue by adding a black background to the collapsed hamburger menu following a suggestion from the Peer Review Channel.